 If the symptoms you’re experiencing do not seem to be resolving, and your doctor does not seem to be investigating them sufficiently, do not hesitate to seek a second opinion.
 It is also recommended that you keep a journal of any pain and symptoms, medications you have taken, and treatments undertaken.

 The success of your car accident injury claim will depend heavily on a comprehensive medical record.
-This record should detail your injuries and how they relate to the accident, how they have impacted on your life and everyday activities, and most importantly, your employment.
+This record should detail your injuries and how they relate to the accident, how they have impacted your life and everyday activities, and most importantly, how it has impacted your employment.

 Contact a personal injury lawyer

 One of the most important steps following a motor vehicle accident is to contact us at The Personal Injury Lawyers.
-This is so we can immediately take steps to lodge your claim upon the at-fault driver’s CTP insurer and to ensure your personal injury claim is protected.
+This is so we can immediately take steps to lodge your car accident claim, and to ensure your personal injury claim is protected.
+We are experienced in assisting clients with personal injury claims and have a wealth of knowledge and experience regarding car accident injury claims.

-In relation to property damage to your motor vehicle, this is a separate claim to your claim for personal injury sustained in the accident.
+In relation to property damage to your motor vehicle, this is a separate car accident insurance claim to your claim for personal injury sustained in the accident.

 Insurance that covers car repairs or property damage is called “comprehensive insurance”.
 Insurance that covers personal injury sustained in an accident is termed “CTP insurance” or Compulsory Third Party Insurance.
 Quite often a vehicle’s comprehensive insurer is different to the CTP insurer.